douglasgscofield/add-to-Qiime-DB/README.md

 `.incomplete` file will additionally contain lines beginning with `HIERARCHY_REPLACED` listing replacements enabled by the file.

-For our project, we have produced a set of replacement taxonomic hierarchies for over 300 fungal taxonids, and provide these here in the file `completed-taxonomies-with-ids.20141213-fungi.txt`.
+For one of our projects, we have produced a set of replacement taxonomic hierarchies for over 300 fungal taxonids.
+These are available in the file [`completed-taxonomies-with-ids.20141213-fungi.txt`](completed-taxonomies-with-ids.20141213-fungi.txt).
 Columns 1 and 2 of this file are the GenBank accession number and the taxonid and columns 3 and 4 are the incomplete and complete hierarchies, respectively.
 This file can be provided to the script by using a named pipe to extract columns 3 and 4: